-One of my areas of interest is social media and its impact on how health care is delivered by all kinds of providers, so I offer some observations to readers in this inaugural blog.
+One area of interest is social media and its impact on how health care is delivered by all kinds of providers, so some observations are offered to readers in this inaugural blog.

 - Federation of State Medical Boards